Overview and Statistics

 RECOVERY: $736,038 JURY AWARD

 This case involved an unfortunate accident to a young, 27-year-old carpenter.
 He arrived at his workstation and pulled over just off the street where he began to unload his tools.
 Not long after this, and while he was still unloading his truck, the defendant ran him over as he was passing by the young man on the street.
 The incident actually left him stuck between both vehicles for a short time, damaging of his legs.
 He sustained fractures to his tibia, fibula, and knees.
-He had to undergo several surgeries and have a rod placed into his left leg.
+He had to undergo several surgeries and have a rod placed in his left leg.
 Eventually, he returned to work but not at 100%.
 He sued the defendant for negligence and the damages arising out of the accident.
 The defendant claimed that the plaintiff was actually negligent in standing so close to the road.
 With neither side budging, they went to trial.
 At trial, the evidence showed that the defendant’s vision was impaired because of the glare of the sun and a dirty windshield.
 Over his cries, the jury found for the plaintiff for $763,038.

 CASE NAME: ACKERMAN v.
 CALDRONE